IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/README.md

 #
 -->

-# What is serverless?
+# Serverless essentials

-_"...and what is it good for?"_
+In other words, _"What is serverless... and what is it good for?_.

 ## Learning objectives